Utah Tech University: Greek Life

-Students of Utah Tech University started a chapter of the Kappa Sigma Fraternity, the first official fraternity in the Saint George area in 2019, and has since been operational.
+UT students started an uncharted chapter of Kappa Sigma fraternity in 2019, which has been operational off-campus without an official tie to the institution.
+As of the 2025-26 academic year, UT emphasizes and promotes engagement in a variety of accessible ways but does not have plans to sponsor a Greek Life program.

 Athletics

-Utah Tech University competes in NCAA Division I as a full member of the Western Athletic Conference (WAC).
+UT competes in NCAA Division I as a recent full member of the WAC.
 Previously, Dixie played in the Intermountain Collegiate Athletic Conference.
-The teams are collectively known as the Utah Tech University Trailblazers (new Trailblazers nickname for then DSU was unveiled on April 11, 2016.)
-Ken Beazer serves as Executive Director of Intercollegiate Athletics and is in his first year replacing former director Jason Boothe.
-During Boothe's his first seven years at the helm, (then) DSU continued to establish itself as a powerful NCAA Division II program as it experienced high levels of success both on and off the courts and fields.
-In July 2020, Dixie State began the multi-year reclassification process to NCAA Division I. The Trailblazers began competition against Division I opponents in the 2020–21 season in the WAC, though the football program competed as a FCS independent for a single season, as the WAC re-established sponsorship of Football.
+The teams are collectively known as the UT Trailblazers (new nickname unveiled on April 11, 2016.)
+In July 2020, Dixie State began the multi-year reclassification process to NCAA Division I. The Trailblazers began competition against Division I opponents in the 2020–21 season in the WAC, though the football program competed as a FCS independent for a single season, as the WAC re-established sponsorship of football.
+After the 2022 season, the WAC merged its football league with that of another FCS group, the ASUN Conference, forming the football-only United Athletic Conference, with Utah Tech as one of its nine inaugural members.
+UT Tech has both a men's and women's wrestling teams that compete in Division 1 of the National Collegiate Wrestling Association (NCWA) in the West Coast Conference.

 The Trailblazers have won 16 PacWest Championships, 5 PacWest Community Engagement Awards, and have appeared in 34 NCAA Division II tournaments.
-The men's basketball team appeared in the sweet sixteen in 2011 and the women's volleyball appeared in 2014.
+The men's basketball team appeared in the "sweet sixteen" group of semi-finalists in 2011 and the women's volleyball first appeared in 2014.
 The women's softball team has appeared in the College World Series three times and finished as runner up of the 2015 College World Series.
-The athletic department as a whole has completed 8,500 hours of community service since 2010 and held a grade point average of 2.97 during the 2016–2017 academic year.
+The Trailblazers soccer team, won the PacWest 2016 championship by going 13–0, for the first time in school history.
+They also earned 11 PacWest Postseason Honors.
+The women's wrestling team placed 2nd in the nation in 2025 and 4th in 2024 with 3 national champs and 11 all-Americans.
+The men's wrestling team placed 9th in the nation in 2025 and 8th in 2024 and boast 1 national champion and 7 all-Americans.